biomath/Kilosort4/README.md

 2. Open an anaconda prompt / command prompt which has `conda` for **python 3** in the path
 3. Create a new environment with `conda create --name kilosort python=3.9`.
 Python 3.10 should work as well.
 4. To activate this new environment, run `conda activate kilosort`
-5. To install kilosort and the GUI, run `python -m pip install kilosort[gui]`.
+5. (read 6 before running 5) To install kilosort and the GUI, run `python -m pip install kilosort[gui]`.
 If you're on a zsh server, you may need to use `python -m pip install "kilosort[gui]" `.
 6. Instead of 5, you can install the minimal version of kilosort with `python -m pip install kilosort`.
 7. Next, if the CPU version of pytorch was installed (will happen on Windows), remove it with `pip uninstall torch`
 8. Then install the GPU version of pytorch `conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia`
 9. MML edit: Needed to run an extra line to properly install pytorch on Ubuntu 20.04.6 with Miniconda3: `pip install torch torchvision torchaudio`